 Restaurants are critical to our society and culture, because food is critical.
 Food is required, and that will never change.
 You are responsible for giving people an opportunity to eat, share a meal, enjoy something, take a break, be social (whatever that looks like in today’s world), and most importantly, to set aside the worries and cares of this incredibly intense world, for just long enough to shove something in their mouth, and move on.
 Hopefully they take a moment to enjoy a meal that was purchased, prepared and served, delivered or picked up curbside, with the forethought, planning, and care that you played a significant part of.

 Now go do that some more!
 And smile, you’re old enough to have earned it!

 -Chuck Peters, 40 yrs old, and proud.

 From 2011 until 2014, Chuck developed 714Web as a freelancer, making websites for local non-profits, churches, and various small businesses.
 In 2014, 714Web grew into an agency with staff and larger projects, branching out across the country.
-With a focus on sales and account management growth, he has helped 714Web grow to over 100 websites hosted, and over 100 accounts as of 2020.
+With a focus on sales and account management growth, he has helped 714Web grow to a 7 figure Digital Marketing Agency with over 250 websites hosted, and over 300 accounts as of 2023.
 Read more...